ckjpdx/7dtdNGPlus/readme.txt

 - Find eggs and feathers in shrubs
 - Find root veggies in soil
 - Make Murky water with Boiled Water + Clay, make Animal Fat by grilling Meat.
-- Leveling curve: 4x faster at level 1, equvilent to vanilla by level 15, clamps at level 28. (level cap is still 300)
+- Leveling curve: 4x faster at level 1, equivalent to vanilla by level 15, clamps at level 28. (level cap is still 300)
 - Injuries remain after near-death (except infection)
 - Berserker porridge recipe added
 - Zombies grab you for a moment immediately after getting hit.
 You cannot move or jump, and if you try to sprint you will fall over.
 You must fight them off or sprint between zombie hits if you wish the flee!
-This makes groups of normal zeds incrediably dangerous because they can overwhelm and immobilize you.
+This makes groups of normal zeds incredibly dangerous because they can overwhelm and immobilize you.
 - Any damage you take will also reduce your stamina.
 The amount of stamina depends on your health.
-Someone badly injuried will be easily incapacitated.
+Someone badly injured will be easily incapacitated.
 - Wights are faster, more frequent, and have a venomous attack.
 It doesn't do any damage, but it disorients you and has a chance you make you fall over if you are sprinting.
 Once a Wight has marked you, good luck escaping!
 - Realistic player walk and sprint speeds
 - Injuries are much more frequent at lower health levels.